kindelia/Kindelia/README.md

 Kindelia
 ========

 A peer-to-peer functional computer capable of hosting decentralized apps that stay up forever.
-Essentially, it ss a complete redesign of Ethereum's idea made by a passionate type theorist.
+Essentially, it is a complete redesign of Ethereum's idea built upon type theoretic foundations.
 Main differences include:

 - There is no native coin.
 It is just a p2p computer, not a cryptocurrency.